Meteor-Community-Packages/meteor-simple-schema/README.md

 ## Customizing Validation Messages

-To customize validation messages, pass a messages object to `SimpleSchema.messages()`.
+To customize validation messages, pass a messages object to either `SimpleSchema.messages()` or `mySimpleSchemaInstance.messages()`.
+Instance-specific messages are given priority over global messages.

 The format of the messages object is:

 ```js